jayharris/dotfiles-windows/README.md

 git config --global user.email $env:GIT_AUTHOR_EMAIL
 ```

-You could also use `./extra.ps1` to override settings, functions and aliases from my dotfiles repository.
-It’s probably better to [fork this repository](https://github.com/jayharris/dotfiles-windows/fork) instead, though.
+Extras is designed to augment the existing settings and configuration.
+You could also use `./extra.ps1` to override settings, functions and aliases from my dotfiles repository, but it is probably better to [fork this repository](#forking-your-own-version).

-### Configure Windows defaults
+### Sensible Windows defaults

 When setting up a new Windows PC, you may want to set some Windows defaults and features, such as showing hidden files in Windows Explorer and installing IIS.
 This will also set your machine name and full user name, so you may want to modify this file before executing.